LCDR Claude Berube, USNR

 The Senior Curator is responsible for most of the objects in the collection including paintings, edged weapons, uniforms, medals, and manuscripts.
 He is also a renowned authority on the history of the Naval Academy and its graduates.

 The Managing Director is responsible for the day to day operations of the museum and staff, to include personnel, supply, fiscal, facilities and safety issues.
-He is also a Supervisory Museum Curator and recognized authority on small arms and ammunition.
+He/she is also a Supervisory Museum Curator.

 Donald R. Preul